Skip to main content

 5 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be long, tedious, and frustrating, often feeling like a chore rather than an engaging part of the experience.
-The necessity to grind for optimal outcomes, such as achieving better endings, adds to the sense of monotony and dissatisfaction.
+Players find the grinding aspect of the game to be long, tedious, and frustrating, often feeling like a chore that detracts from the overall experience.
+The necessity to grind for optimal outcomes, particularly for achieving better endings, adds to the sense of monotony and dissatisfaction.

 • “It's long and tedious, and the end, for me, was frustrating.”